kevinAlbs/mongo-c-driver/src/libmongoc/doc/mongoc_ssl_opt_get_default.rst

 .. code-block:: c

-  const mongoc_ssl_opt_t *
+  const mongoc_tls_opt_t *
   mongoc_ssl_opt_get_default (void);

 Returns
 -------

-Returns the default SSL options for the process.
+Returns the default TLS options for the process.
 This should not be modified or freed.